yiran-frank-mao/tex2svg/README.md

 # LaTeX to SVG Converter

 This Python application converts LaTeX code snippets into SVG images.
-It's designed to be easily migratable to Cloudflare Workers.

 ## How it works